-A guide to Danish school life - cultural intelligence!
+A guide to Danish school life!

 The following week, the second week of the academic year, most of the school’s students and staff went with the school’s Danish department to Sletten, an outdoor scout camp in Jutland, for a four-day residential trip.

-Enjoying time with my own class, a bunch of lovely second graders from the Danish section, who have all known me and each other for the past two years, I found myself wondering what it must have been like for international newcomers and their parents to be going respectively sending their children on such trip.
-Being new to the school and not knowing any of the teachers or the other students, perhaps even being new to Denmark and not knowing much, if anything, about Danish school culture, I imagine, it must have been daunting.
+Enjoying time with my own class, a bunch of lovely second graders from the Danish section, who had all known me and each other for the past two years, I found myself wondering what it must have been like for international newcomers and their parents to be going respectively sending their children on such trip.
+Being new to the school and not knowing any of the teachers or the other students, perhaps even being new to Denmark and not knowing much, if anything, about Danish school culture, I imagined, it must have been daunting.

 My own experience of sending children to school in a foreign country!

 For me, it took a lot of courage as well as faith in the teachers’ ability to deal with matters and in myself to have made the right decision to have moved my children out of their familiar school environment.
-I found it particularly anxiety inducing that one of my children suffered from severe food allergy and risked developing anaphylaxis without being able to tell teachers that they needed to administer an EpiPen and call for an ambulance immediately, should symptoms develop.
+I found it particularly anxiety inducing that one of my children suffered from severe food allergies and risked developing anaphylaxis without being able to tell teachers that they needed to administer an EpiPen and call for an ambulance immediately, should symptoms develop.

-Thankfully, we were met with empathy, understanding, warmth and an ongoing willingness to stretch far to make our children feel welcome and included in school life.
+Thankfully, we were met with empathy, understanding, warmth, and an ongoing willingness to stretch far to make our children feel welcome and included in school life.
 The first six months were tough, and I was often asked to come into school helping to sort out issues with my children; but gradually, as my children began to master the language, things eased.

 What does the law say about schooling in Denmark?